arzola/meta-ads-looker-studio-connector/README.md

 *   **Missing Data / Errors in Report:**
     *   Check the Apps Script project logs ("Executions" in the left sidebar) for detailed error messages from the script or the Meta API.
     *   Verify the Ad Account ID is correct and you have `ads_read`/`read_insights` permissions.
-    *   Ensure you haven't selected conflicting metrics and breakdowns (see Limitations).
-    *   Test with a smaller date range or fewer metrics/dimensions.
+    *   Test with a smaller date range in Looker Studio.
-*   **`Configuration Error: ...`:** Check the `validateConfig` function logic and ensure you've provided all required fields (Account ID, at least one Metric) in the Looker Studio connector configuration.
+*   **`Configuration Error: ...`:** Check the `validateConfig` function logic.
+The primary validation is for a correctly formatted numerical "Ad Account ID".
 *   **`Meta API Error: ...`:** These errors come directly from Facebook.
 Check the Meta Marketing API documentation or status pages for information related to the error code or message.
-It could be permissions, invalid field combinations, or temporary API issues.
+It could be permissions, an invalid account ID, or temporary API issues.